 - Educate the local community and park users about the resident hedgehog population so that they will help protect and support them in the future

 Dr Nigel Reeve, one of the UK’s leading hedgehog experts says: "This is a fantastic opportunity to investigate this population for which we had no information at all.
 For the first time, we can obtain some real data which allows us to understand how hedgehogs use the park."

 A total of 45 individual hedgehogs were found during the survey indicating a significant population in a park of this size – 1.6 km2 (160ha).
 Some of the animals were seen to cover an area of up to 30,000 m2 (3ha) in a single night and their preferred park habitat appeared to be rough grassland and shrubby areas.

-Professor John Gurnell from Queen Mary, University of London will present final research findings from the survey in Spring 2015.
-One of the key actions will be to develop habitat recommendations to help conserve the hedgehog population in Regent's Park and inform other parks and urban open spaces around the country.
+Professor John Gurnell from Queen Mary, University of London will present final research findings from the survey in spring 2015.

 27 October 2014